Diplomats & International Organizations

 1.1 Diplomatic status

-Diplomats and representatives of international organizations (e.g. the United Nations (UN)) enjoy special privileges and immunities in Germany.
+Diplomats and representatives of international organizations (e.g., the United Nations (UN)) enjoy special privileges and immunities in Germany.
 These are based on international law, in particular the Vienna Convention on Diplomatic Relations (VCDR) and the Vienna Convention on Consular Relations (VCCR) , as well as bilateral agreements between Germany and other states.
-A diplomat is an officially appointed representative of a state who works abroad to maintain diplomatic relations and represent the interests of his or her home country (e.g. ambassadors and envoys).
-Diplomats usually work in diplomatic missions such as embassies or consulates and enjoy certain immunities.
+A diplomat is an officially appointed representative of a state who works abroad to maintain diplomatic relations and represent the interests of their home country (e.g., ambassadors and envoys).
+Diplomats typically work in diplomatic missions such as embassies or consulates and enjoy certain immunities.

 1.2 Protocol ID for diplomats

-Diplomats who are officially accredited in Germany are listed on a diplomatic list by the Federal Foreign Office.
+Diplomats officially accredited to Germany are listed on a diplomatic list by the Federal Foreign Office.
 They receive a diplomatic protocol card as proof of their status.
-This protocol card grants them special rights, including tax exemptions, exemption from certain legal obligations and protection from criminal prosecution in the host country.
-In addition, diplomats have the right to a diplomatic license plate, which is issued for vehicles of diplomatic missions.
+This protocol card grants them special rights, including tax exemptions, exemption from certain legal obligations, and protection from criminal prosecution in the host country.
+Diplomats are also entitled to a diplomatic license plate, which is issued for vehicles of diplomatic missions.

 1.3 Diplomatic passport Germany

 A diplomatic passport is a special passport for diplomats that grants special privileges and diplomatic immunity.
-This passport is issued exclusively to diplomatic representatives, consular officials and certain members of the government.
+This passport is issued exclusively to diplomatic representatives, consular officials, and certain government officials.
 To obtain a diplomatic passport in Germany, applicants must be accredited by the Federal Foreign Office or a diplomatic mission.
 It is issued by the Federal Ministry of the Interior and is subject to strict requirements.
-The Federal Government provides detailed information on the issuance of the diplomatic passport on the administrative portal .
+Detailed information on issuing diplomatic passports is available from the Federal Government on its administrative portal .

 2. Residence rights of diplomats and consulates (Vienna Convention)